nyx-zoi/n2grep/README.md

 # n2grep
-This is a simple "egrep" variant that also ignores comments and removes empty spaces.
+This is a simple "egrep" variant that also ignores most comments and removes empty lines.